ouya/docs/unreal.md

 ![Screenshot](unreal/image_78.png)

-* Upon success failure, or cancel, the `Request Products` callbacks will be invoked.
+* Upon success, failure, or cancel, the `Request Products` callbacks will be invoked.
 `onSuccess` provides an `Ouya Product` result array. `onFailure` receives an integer `ErrorCode` and string `Error Message` about the failure. `onCancel` receives no arguments.

 ![Screenshot](unreal/image_79.png)